Garrison Landing Historic District: Guinan's Pub

 In 1959 an Irish immigrant, Jim Guinan, opened Guinan's, an Irish pub in the stucco building at the south end of the district.
 Over time, it became a local institution, the subject of a book called Little Chapel on the River by Wall Street Journal reporter Gwendolyn Bounds, and a popular stop for commuters getting coffee and doughnuts in the morning and a drink in the afternoon, after the current station was built in the early 1980s right next to it.
 News of its closing upon Guinan's retirement in early 2007 led to efforts that postponed that for a year.
 Its closure inspired a play and the recording of a CD of songs frequently performed at the pub's monthly Irish Nights.

-The building is currently vacant.
+The building has been renovated and now includes upscale Dolly's restaurant named after the movie Hello Dolly.
 Residents want Garrison Station Plaza Inc. (GSP), one of the two entities that own most of the district's buildings, to continue the same use so that the Landing will continue to have a cafe or similar business.
 The company has submitted a request to the town to convert it to offices and an apartment.